Costa Mesa Assault Lawyers

 Most assault offenders regardless of the category, are usually subject to participation in community service, enrollment in a batterer’s program, and an informal probation.

-If you’re facing criminal charges, we invite you to speak with one of our Costa Mesa criminal attorneys for a free case evaluation.
+If you’re facing criminal charges, we invite you to speak with one of our Costa Mesa assault attorneys for a free case evaluation.
 We will work tirelessly on your behalf to secure a positive case outcome for your alleged Costa Mesa offense.